Ramish93/AWS-Cloud-Practioner-Prep/README.md

 - The ones that are included in exam. this is kind of service that lets you leverage tha virtual machines like database,web server, or data calulations/statistics etc.

-1. Amazon EC2 or elastic compute clode.
+1. Amazon EC2 or elastic compute clode. (imp for exam)
    - is a web service that provides resizeable compute capacity in cloud, designed to make web-scale computing easier for devs.
    - sample usecase:
      - web app hosting, go in ec2 and make a server and put code there.